john-cd/rust_howto/bk/src/contributing/repo_structure.md

 ## Code Organization {#code-organization}

-The book's [GitHub repository](https://github.com/john-cd/rust_howto)↗ is a "monorepo" with multiple independent projects:
+The book's [GitHub repository][rust-howto~github]↗ is a "monorepo" with multiple independent projects:

 - The Rust examples embedded in the book use a very large number of dependencies, therefore their compile time is quite long.
 For that reason, they are in an isolated [`cargo`][c~cargo~docs]{{hi:cargo}}↗ workspace, which manifest is in `bk/crates/Cargo.toml`.
 The workspace consists of multiple crates below [`bk/crates`](https://github.com/john-cd/rust_howto/tree/main/bk/crates)↗, each named after sections of the book (e.g., `bk/crates/language`) or, within the `bk/crates/cats` folder, after `crates.io` categories (e.g., `bk/crates/cats/algorithms`).
   - Each crate in the workspace contains a [`Cargo.toml`][book~cargo~cargo-toml]↗{{hi:Cargo.toml}} file, which list the dependencies used by its code examples.
 Use `cargo add <crate>` or `cargo add <crate> -F <feature>` while in the appropriate crate folder, in order to add more as required.